15 Top-Rated Attractions & Things to Do in Tralee, Ireland

 A highlight of the Dingle Peninsula, the Slieve Mish Mountains are a captivating sight.
 One of the larger peaks, Barnanageehy rises nearly 561 meters above nearby Tralee.
 This area is a hiker's paradise, filled with moderate to challenging treks and supreme vistas from the summit of these spectacular mountains.

 The range consists of mostly sandstone and runs 19 kilometers from east to west through County Kerry.
 On its northern side, hikers can see straight across Tralee Bay, while those who trek on the southern side will be captivated by the vibrant blue waters of Dingle Bay.

-While some of the Slieve Mish mountains extend up to 600 meters high, these beasts tend to live closer to the east end of the range.
-The farther west you go, the smaller they become, looking more like hills and lowlands as you get closer to Dingle, a quaint fishing town boasting interesting attractions.
+While some of the Slieve Mish mountains extend up to 600 meters high, the farther west you go, the smaller they become, looking more like hills and lowlands as you get closer to Dingle, a quaint fishing town boasting interesting attractions.

 For those who don't care for heights or aren't fans of a vigorous hike, the dark, craggy indents of this stellar range can be well viewed from the road and various fields within the area.